 - Are you one of those individuals who wants to go back to school to further your education in order to get a better job?

-- Want to start your own business?
+- Do you want to start your own business?

-- Are you tired of renting and want to buy a home or maybe just need repairs completed on your current residence?
+- Are you tired of renting and want to buy a home, or maybe just need repairs completed on your current residence?

 - An Indiana Resident

 - Employed – part or full-time

 - Below 200% of the Federal Poverty Guidelines based on household size: Federal Poverty Guidelines

 - Able to save a minimum of $25 per month

 For more information about the program and to get an application, contact Alice Young at (765) 793-4881 or via email at firstname.lastname@example.org.